streamsets/control-agent-quickstart/README.md

-# control-agent-quickstart
+# Control Agent Quickstart (CAQ)

 This project provides pre-built scripts to configure Streamsets Control Hub (SCH) to work with various Kubernetes (K8s) providers.
 You may use an existing K8s cluster or have the scripts generate a new one.

 ## Known Limitations

-- The agent and deployment configurations produced by this script are intended for demonstration purposes.
+- The agent and deployment configurations produced by CAQ are intended for demonstration purposes.
 They are not routinely tested against production environment conditions.
 - Kerberos principal and keytab configuration in not currently supported by these scripts

 ## Known Issues